 Slip & Fall Accidents

-A slip and fall accident can leave you with serious injuries, excessive medical bills, and the inability to work.
-If your slip and fall occurred due to a hazard that the property's owner or management knew about and failed to correct, you may be able to pursue legal action against that person or business.
-To prove your case and obtain compensation for your injuries, you must first prove legal liability and negligence.
+Slip and fall accidents can leave victims with severe injuries, burdensome medical bills, and a potential inability to work.
+If such an incident occurs due to a hazard that the property's owner or management knew about and failed to correct, you may be entitled to pursue legal action.

-Some of the most common scenarios that lead to slip and fall accidents are:
+Some frequent scenarios leading to slip and fall accidents include:

-Unmarked obstacles, such as a step, curb, or extension cord
+Unmarked obstacles, like a step, curb, or cord

 Steps or stairs without handrails